CRISPOverviewCatalogueResearchStaffCool ImagesLocation MapJob VacanciesIntrante

 CRISP is currently receiving and processing data from the following satellites:

-Remote Sensing Products and Services
+Remote Sensing Products and Service

-CRISP supplies standard and value-added products the conform to internationally accepted specifications, such as:
+CRISP supplies standard and value-added products the conform to internationally accepted specifications, such as :

-Data can also be delivered in GeoTIFF or TIFF or other standard formats which are ready for assimilation by GIS systems.
 CRISP is able to supply special products such as large area mosaics, multiple-scene mosaics, DEM generated from stereo pairs, and interferometric products.

 CRISP is prepared to provide training or consultation services in the fields of remote sensing technology or applications.
 CRISP welcome proposals from interested organisations to jointly develop applications of remote sensing data.